 Wallternatives provided me with the decals for this post.
+Thank you for supporting the brands that support Hey, Let’s Make Stuff!

 I’ve always had a lot of books.
 Living by myself in 1,450 square feet, including an office with built-in book shelves, did not help me curb my hoarding.
 But when we got married last August, I had to majorly cut back.
 We just didn’t have the room in Ryan’s 1,100 square foot house for my enormous library.
 And I have made it a point in my life not to have anything in storage except for seasonal items — I’m never going to read a book if it’s in the attic!
 And saving them for “someday” when we have a bigger house just isn’t an option when I’m trying to live more simply.